oniyukii/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: DO YOU WANT THAT TO HAPPEN TO US-
+b: VUOI CHE SUCCEDA A NOI-

 ```
 bb({body:"scream"});
 Game.OVERRIDE_TEXT_SPEED = 2.5;
 ```

-b: SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY N-
+b: METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METTI NO METT-

 ```